 To address these critical needs, the project has completed a comprehensive assessment of the sexual health needs of Hoosier women with IDD.
 The assessment comprised literature reviews of sexual health needs and sexual health curricula, interviews with key informants, and focus group discussions.
 The outcomes of these activities provide the foundation for the next phase of the project.
 Our research findings are detailed in several reports and fact sheets that can be downloaded from the Center for Health Equity’s Publications web page.

-In 2020-2022, we are addressing the unique sexual health needs of Hoosier women with IDD through the development, delivery, and evaluation of an evidence-based sexual health curriculum in both online and in-person training formats.
-In addition, we will identify the needs of family caregivers and disability service providers concerning sexual health education for women with IDD and will promote to them the importance of such education.
+In 2020-2022, project staff are addressing the unique sexual health needs of Hoosier women with IDD through the development, delivery, and evaluation of an evidence-based sexual health curriculum in both online and in-person training formats.
+In addition, staff will identify the needs of family caregivers and disability service providers concerning sexual health education for women with IDD and will promote to them the importance of such education.
 We seek to advance the sexual health rights of women with IDD through education and dissemination of project publications.
 Publications developed will include plain language materials about key findings of the project.
-We will collaborate with women with IDD throughout the project period.
+Staff will collaborate with women with IDD throughout the project period.

 This project is funded by the Indiana Governor's Council for People with Disabilities (GCPD).